Skip to main content

 • Arranging the sale or maintenance of property (with permission, if needed)

-They must also keep detailed records of all income, spending, and decisions.
+They must also keep detailed records of all income, spending, and decisions and complete annual reports to the Office of the Public Guardian.

 Health and Welfare Decisions